smetj/pyseps/README.rst

-By creating a tailing cursor containing a MongoDB query and by applying that cursor to a capped collection which constantly receives new documents,  we have a quite powerful filtering mechanism to extract from a constant the documents we want.
+By creating a tailing cursor containing a MongoDB query and by applying that cursor to a capped collection which constantly receives new documents,  we have a quite powerful filtering mechanism to extract from a constant stream the documents we want.

 .. image:: docs/diagram.png